jbittel/base32-crockford/README.rst

 U. Decoding is not case sensitive, and 'i' and 'l' are converted to '1' and 'o' is converted to '0'.
 Encoding uses only upper-case characters.

-Hyphens can be present in symbol strings to improve readability, and are removed when decoding.
+Hyphens may be present in symbol strings to improve readability, and are removed when decoding.

 A check symbol can be appended to a symbol string to detect errors